April 20, 2026

 University of Washington School of Nursing

-Every student is assigned a Clinical Placement Coordinator for their track, who works alongside faculty and track leads to secure a site that meets program objectives and maintains a high‑quality learning environment.
-They consider preceptor availability, the site's teaching quality, your prior clinical experience, track‑specific requirements, and your individual strengths and growth areas.
+At the University of Washington School of Nursing, graduate students are assigned a Clinical Placement Coordinator for their track who works alongside faculty to secure a clinical site that meets program objectives.
+The coordinator considers preceptor availability, teaching quality, your prior clinical experience, and track-specific requirements before making an assignment.

 Rural Nursing Health Initiative (RNHI)